SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/connect-to-sharepoint-using-jsom.md

+---
+title: Connect to SharePoint using the JavaScript Object Model (JSOM) ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Connect to SharePoint using the JavaScript Object Model (JSOM)

 In the past, when building SharePoint customizations you might have used the SharePoint JavaScript Object Model (JSOM) to communicate with SharePoint.
 This is no longer the recommended path (see **Considerations** below), but there are still valid use cases such as code migration.
 This article demonstrates how to use SharePoint JSOM when building solutions on the SharePoint Framework.

-> **Note:** Before following the steps in this article, be sure to [set up your SharePoint Framework development environment](../../set-up-your-development-environment).
+> **Note:** Before following the steps in this article, be sure to [set up your SharePoint Framework development environment](../../set-up-your-development-environment.md).

 ## Create a New Project